thecist/website/src/markdown/life/life.md

 I've been gone for a week, that's a long time.
 I've been busy getting my boxes from my mum's friend, school and an internship.
 But most of all I have a hard time sticking to a schedule.
 I've decided to prioritise creating an extension over an online markdown editor for my blogs and journal.

 I should hopefully have something rudimentary working by the end of the week

+## 9/19/2024
+There was a bug from my end.
+I kept the markdown in the same folder as the pages directory.
+It took about 5 hours to fix because the markdown overode the astro page so my previous "fixes" did nothing.
+- Check up on content management systesm in astro
+- Create the extension